Datura-ai/smart-scrape/docs/env_variables.md

-Certainly, let's include the instructions for setting the environment variables using `.bashrc`.
-I'll integrate this into the enhanced guide.
-Here's the revised markdown version:

----

 # Enhanced Guide for Setting Up Environment Variables in Smart-Scrape System

 This comprehensive guide is designed to assist you in configuring the environment variables critical for the Smart-Scrape system.
 It highlights the specific variables required for Validators and Miners, ensuring they understand their roles and the importance of each key.